-Accidents caused by tiredness are roughly 50% more likely to result in death or serious injury
+Collisions caused by tiredness are roughly 50% more likely to result in death or serious injury

 - A ‘microsleep’ occurs when someone nods off for between two and 30 seconds without realising or remembering it, often known as head-nodding.
-It usually happens when people are tired but trying to stay awake, most common in monotonous situations, like motorway driving at night.
+It usually happens when people are tired but trying to stay awake, most common in monotonous situations, such as motorway driving at night.